mendersoftware/mender-docs/04.System-updates-Debian-family/01.Overview/docs.md

 ### Partition layout

 In order to support robust rollback, Mender requires the device to have a certain partition layout.
-At least four different partitions are needed:
+Normally four different partitions are needed:
-* one boot partition, containing the U-Boot bootloader and its environment
+* one boot partition, containing bootloader files<sup>1</sup>
 * two partitions for storing the root file system and kernel.
 The kernel image file, zImage, and any device tree binary should be stored in directory `/boot`.
 * one for persistent data

+!!! <sup>1</sup> The boot partition can sometimes be omitted for certain configurations.
+If Mender !!! is configured to use U-Boot, and U-Boot does not need to store anything on the boot partition, !!! such as DTB files, or script files, then the partition can be omitted.

 One of the rootfs and kernel partitions will be marked as the *active* partition, from which the kernel and rootfs will be booted.
 The other, called the *inactive* partition, will be used by the update mechanism to write the updated image.